Image source: Amazon

 Ease of Use

-The keyboard offers a close to acoustic piano feel and is easy to play and to navigate the extra features.
+The keyboard offers a close to acoustic piano feel and is easy to play and navigate the extra features.

 Sound & Connectivity

-A top of the line speaker system promotes clear and dynamic sound.
+A top-of-the-line speaker system promotes clear and dynamic sound.
 This keyboard does not have a USB port.

 Design Quality